atduskgreg/opencv-processing-book/kinograph_3.md

 #### setROI(x, y, width, height)

+A Region of Interest is a rectangular area of the image we select to exclusively receive OpenCV operations.
+Hence, the arguments to <code>setROI()</code> mirror those to <code>rect()</code>, the Processing function for drawing rectangles: x, y, width, height.

     opencv.setROI(400,250,150,150);
     opencv.threshold(50);

+_Note: there's also a corresponding <code>opencv.releaseROI()</code> function that ends the use of the Region of Interest.
+After calling it, further OpenCV functions will affect the entire image._

 #### No parameters: dilation(), erosion(), and equalizeHistogram()

+The remaining filter functions we'll be using, <code>dilation()</code>, <code>erosion()</code>, and <code>equalizeHistgoram()</code>, take no parameters at all.
+They just do what they do.

 ### Quiz: Filter for Frame Features

+As we saw in the last section, the purpose of all of these filters is to bring out the parts of an image from which we can derive useful data.
+In the case of Kinograph, those parts are sprocket holes, the frame borders, and the frame edges.

+In this quiz, your job is to apply what you just learned about these filter functions and their parameters to a Kinograph scan.
+You can use them individually or in combination.
+After you've applied your filters, we'll evaluate the results to see how much you've revealed each image feature.
+Keep trying until you get all three (either with a single combination of filters or in multiple tries).

 _Interactive THINGY!_